The Wild Wild West: Contemporary merchandise

 This item was not marketed with the series' name.
 However, The Wild Wild West was the only television series at the time that featured the item.

 The Lunch Box had two scenes.
 One showed West and Gordon riding horses to stop a train hijacked by outlaws.
 The other side showed West swinging on a trapline over a burning chasm to kick a gun out of a villain's hand while Gordon was trapped on the other side of the chasm.

 Marx produced a James West 12" action figure, intended as a western/cowboy competitor to GI Joe, but licensing issues caused them to scuttle their plans; the James West heads were used subsequently for their Captain Maddox figure, and the James West bodies were used for their Sam Cobra figures.
-An actual GI Joe figure on an oversized chess board dressed as James West was used in the episode The Night of the Brain.
+An actual GI Joe figure dressed as James West on an oversized chess board was used in the episode “The Night of the Brain”.